-I am thinking to start a Linux Kernel series and write about modules, device drivers, proc and sysfs, unit test with kunit and so on; here is the first one, a simple Hello World module.
+I am thinking to start a Linux Kernel series and write about modules, device drivers, proc and sysfs, unit test with kunit and so on; here is the first one, a simple World module.

 1. World module